jpral/supa-pizza/JPA_README.md

 I fine-tunned the time series area chart so it can have `xScaleType={ScaleType.Time}`, I was returning the wrong format from the database.

+I created two *PopOver* components that fetch the client and pizza data on demand based on the order_id of the current row in which they're opened.

 ## Possible improvements, added features
 - DB: Orders can only include one pizza, we want to be as profitable and scalable as possible, so we should allow clients to order more than one pizza at the time
 - DB: When we deny an order, we don't keep details about the reasons why we denied it, so in order to improve our supply chain, it would be great to have a history of ingredients and doughs that run out of stock and when, so we can adjust accordingly